thienannguyen-cv/Experiments-of-Cohesive-Convergence-Group/README.md

 ## Content

+- `load_cifar_script.py`: The Python script of data loading.
-- `train-model.ipynb`: The notebook containing preparation steps for experiments.
+- `train-model.ipynb`: The Jupyter notebook containing preparation steps for experiments.
-- `sampling.ipynb`: The notebook containing experiments.
+- `sampling.ipynb`: The Jupyter notebook containing experiments.
-- `tmp/`: Directory containing result tables of experiments.
+- `tmp/`: Directory containing the result of experiments.
+- `paper.pdf`: PDF file of the paper content.

 ## Reproduction

-- Step 1: Run `train-model.ipynb` for datasets and model preparation.
+- Step 1: Run `train-model.ipynb` for dataset spliting and model preparation.
 - Step 2: Run `sampling.ipynb` for reproducting two experiments in the paper.